ccgilroy/ma-thesis/doc/asa_draft/03_data.md

 The most salient limitation is on the use of same-sex couples data.

-The Census improved
+The Census Bureau improved its form design and made changes to its coding practices, resulting in a decreased error rate, between 2007 and 2008 [CITE].

-What this means is that it is not justifiable or meaningful (or possible) to compare counts of same-sex couples between the 2006-2010 5-year data and the 2011-2015 5-year data.
+What this means is that it is not justifiable or meaningful (or possible) to compare counts of same-sex couples between the 2006-2010 5-year data and the 2011-2015 5-year data [LINK].

 Explain why same-sex couples is bad idea.

 Talk about decennial Census, maybe use later.
 [FOOTNOTE] In subsequent analyses, I plan to incorporate 2000 and 2010 decennial Census data.

-regular and recent; disadvantage of being a survey
+regular and recent; disadvantage of being a survey, with a margin of error

 [footnote: better account for margin of error]